IsarNejad/IsarNejad.github.io/_pages/about.md

 {: .amaranth-deep-purple}
 ### January 2026 - AI Impact Summit

-I will be attending the AI Impact Summit in India February 16th -20th.
+I will be attending the AI Impact Summit in India from February 16th to 20th.

 {: .amaranth-deep-purple}
-### December 2025 - Panelist
+### December 2025 - Panellist

-I was a panelsit at the Migration Policy-Research Forum organized by IRCC and the Toronto Metropolitan University.
+I was a panellist at the **Migration Policy-Research Forum** organized by IRCC and the Toronto Metropolitan University.
 This forum brought together leading researchers and experts from around the world to inform Canada's migration policy.
 I spoke about the sociotechnical evaluation of AI once deployed in a critical domain such as migration.
 The discussions in this forum were timely, relevant, and enriched by global perspectives.

 {: .amaranth-deep-purple}
 ### October 2025 - Invited Talk